praxis/praxis/reference/resource-definitions.md

 end
 {% endhighlight %}

+A MediaType in Praxis is often more than just an Internet media-type string.
+It commonly refers to structure or schema with which resource will be displayed.
+This structure is also often associated with an Internet media-type string (i.e., the string is the `name` for the structure schema).

 The value you pass to the media_type method must be a:

 * Praxis::MediaType-derived class that defines the attributes and views